microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-05.md

 In this challenge, we will do the following:

-- When the application needs to enforce cost management, we ensure that documents are only processed for embeddings if their textual contents have been updated.
+- When the application needs to enforce cost management, we ensure that documents are only processed for embeddings if the text contents have been updated.
-- Ensure that we are not processing the embeddings for the Yachts if the description of the Yacht has not been modified
+- Ensure that we are not processing the embeddings for the yachts if the description of the yacht has not been modified

 ## Challenge Verification